Great Southern Railway (Western Australia): Construction

-The Beverley-Albany Railway Act 1884, an act by the Western Australian Legislative Council and the Governor of Western Australia, assented to on 13 September 1884, authorised the construction of the railway line from Beverley to Albany.
+The Beverley–Albany Railway Act 1884 (48 Vict.
+No. 21), an act by the Western Australian Legislative Council and the Governor of Western Australia, assented to on 13 September 1884, authorised the construction of the railway line from Beverley to Albany.

 The first sods for the gauge railway were turned on 20 October 1886.
 This occurred simultaneously at Beverley and Albany by Lady Broome and the Governor Sir Frederick Broome respectively.
 The final spike was driven on 14 February 1889, 122 mi north of Albany.
 The official opening of the line was on 1 June 1889.

 The construction of the railway was significant for the development of economic activity in the region and led to the establishment of grain and sheep grazing, along with the development of towns such as Katanning, Broomehill, Tambellup, Cranbrook, Mount Barker and Woodanilling.
 Other small settlements and establishments that had grown up around the mail coach route that the railway replaced, such as Chockerup Inn, were abandoned due to a lack of travellers.

 There was some initial debate over where the railway line should be placed.
 In the end, the link was made from an existing line ending at Beverley because it was the cheapest option.
 This devastated residents of the town of Kojonup, who initially hoped the line would pass through their town and follow the Albany Highway.